ekohl/django-example/README.md

 --------------------

 We're going to make a project called myproject, based on the openshift project template.
-Note that we ask django-admin to render application as well.
+Note that we ask django-admin.py to render application and deploy as well.
 This is important because this file is called by OpenShift and by default django-admin only renders .py files.

-    django-admin startproject -n application https://github.com/ekohl/django-project-openshift/archive/master.zip myproject
+    django-admin.py startproject -n application,deploy --template https://github.com/ekohl/django-project-openshift/archive/master.zip myproject

+Since startproject does not handle hidden directories, we need to move our openshift directory:

+    cd myproject
+    mv openshift .openshift

 Now we're going to commit it in git:

-    cd myproject
     git init
     git add .
     git commit -m "Initial commit"